sstephenson/brochure/README.md

 * `/signup` &rarr; `templates/signup.html.erb`
 * `/help/` &rarr; `templates/help/index.html.erb`

+## Partials and helpers

 Templates can render partials.
 A partial is denoted by a leading underscore in its filename.
 So `<%= render "shared/header" %>` will render `templates/shared/_header.html.erb` inline.

+Partials can `<%= yield %>` back to the templates that render them.
+You can use this technique to extract common header and footer markup into a single layout file, for example.

 Templates have access to the Rack environment via the `env` method and to the Brochure application via the `application`